limberest/limberest/docs/topics/auth.md

             roles.add("Deleters");
             return roles;
         }
         return null; // access is not restricted for other operations }
 ```

-This means in limberest-demo user credentials are not required to retrieve movies, but they are required to create,
+This combination means in limberest-demo user credentials are not required to retrieve movies,
-update or delete.
-Furthermore, even authenticated users require membership in the "Deleters" role to be able
+but they are required to create, update or delete.
+Furthermore, even authenticated users require
-to delete a movie.
+membership in the "Deleters" role to be able to delete a movie.

-So the user named *regular* in the following tomcat-users.xml sample is able to create and update movies,
+### Tomcat Setup
-but is prohibited from deleting movies.
-With this setup only user *deleter* is allowed to delete.
+The user named *regular* in the following tomcat-users.xml sample is able to create and update movies
-tomcat-users.xml:
+in limberest-demo, but is prohibited from deleting movies.
 ```xml
 <tomcat-users version="1.0" xmlns="http://tomcat.apache.org/xml"
   xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"